 - God has made a way for us to boldly approach Him.
-The veil to the Holy of Holies was torn in two giving us access to His presence.
+The veil that once restricted us from the Holy of Holies was torn in two giving us access to His presence.

 - We are given eternal life and are seated in heavenly places.

 Under the Old Covenant, it was all about what we needed to do – obeying the Law.
 But our New Covenant is based on what was done by our Messiah on the cross.

 Instead of working for salvation, we get to rest in it.